jonathanlxy/MLproject-UCI-Adult-Income-Classification/README.md

 Xinyi Liu

-## Index
+## Data Cleaning folder

-### Data Cleaning folder - R Script for data preparation, along with the original dataset file.
+_R Script for data preparation, along with the original dataset file._

-#### DataCleaning.R
+###### DataCleaning.R
 An R script for data preparation.
 By executing this script, it will perform the following tasks:

 1. Read data set from "adult.data.txt" file;

 2. Transform all columns into integers;

 3. Remove the "education" feature;

 4. Randomly split dataset into training and testing by 75 : 25 ratio;

 5. Write training set and testing set into "finalset_cleaned_X.csv" and "finalset_cleaned_Y.csv" perspectively.

-#### SVM folder - Matlab script used for Support Vector Machine Analysis.
+### SVM folder - Matlab script used for Support Vector Machine Analysis.
+###### SVMscript.m
+Matlab script that illustrates the performance of SVM model

 ### LR folder - Matlab functions and script used for Logistic Regression Analysis.

-#### learnLogisticWeights
+###### learnLogisticWeights.m
 Weight learning function that implemented L1 and L2 regualrizations.

 **Input Variables:**